elkebir-group/mach2-docs/doc/docs/contributions.md

 We welcome all helpful contributions to improving MACH2 and MACH2-Viz.
 Contributors can help in the following ways:

-- Adding your dataset visualizations to the MACH2-Viz homepage
+- Adding your dataset visualizations to the MACH2-Viz homepage.
+To learn how to include your dataset in the homepage, see [here](upload.md).
 - Identifying and/or fixing bugs and typos
 - Writing tutorials and/or blog posts
 - Proposing/developing new features